This post may contain affiliate links. Please read our disclosure policy.

-Beef Mechado is a type of Filipino beef stew.
-It is cooked in a tomato-based sauce along with cubed potato.
+Beef Mechado is a delicious tomato-based stew that pairs perfectly with a warm cup of rice.
+It is hearty and filling, and its taste can bring back the comfort of home.
 The sauce can be made from chopped ripe tomato or canned tomato sauce.
 This dish is prepared mostly during weekends or special occasions.
 I think that the cooking time is a factor for the frequency.
 It takes around 90 minutes to cook it completely using the traditional method.
 It makes sense to make it when there is enough time.

 Mechado vs. Kaldereta vs. Afritada

 I hear a lot of comments regarding Filipino stews looking the same.
 What is the difference between mechado, kaldereta, and afritada?
 This is a valid question.
 My answer is based on observation.

 Mechado in general is a tomato based stew.
 Meats such as pork and beef are used to make this dish.
 The meat is cut into 1.5 x 1.5 inch cubes.
 The other ingredients used to cook mechado are potato, bay leaves, soy sauce, and lemon rind or lemon juice.